rui314/mold/docs/mold.md

   order of global objects.
 In C++, constructors of global objects in a single source file are guaranteed to be executed in the source order, but there's no such guarantee across compilation units.
-Usually, constructors are executed  the order given to the linker, but depending on it is a mistake.
+Usually, constructors are executed in the order given to the linker, but depending on it is a mistake.

   By reversing the order of input sections using `--reverse-sections`, you